eginwong/course-notes/cloud/azure/AZ-301/design-a-data-platform-solution.md

   - PII, or PCI
   - passwords in plain text
   - Azure Information Protection (like DRM)
+- Define data protection strategy for your hybrid identity solution
+  - can protect sensitive files with Data Classification Toolkit + Automatic File Classification
+    - OR Azure Rights Management Service for encryption
+      - cloud service
+  - Content Management options
+    - Centralized on-prem (AD Rights Management Server)
+    - Centralized in the cloud (Azure RMS)
+    - Hybrid of both
+  - AAD reports for incidents
+    - anomaly, integrated application report, error, user-specific, activity logs
+- Azure Encryption Overview
+  - client-side encryption (outside of Azure)
+  - server-side encryption
+    - service-managed keys
+    - customer-managed keys
+    - service-managed keys in customer-controlled hardware
+  - ADE
+  - Azure storage service encryption SSE with 256-bit AES encryption
+  - TDE
+  - Always Encrypted in Azure SQL to always encrypt data prior to storing into db
+  - cell-level or column-level encryption CLE)
+  - TLS/SSL
+  - Azure Storage uses Shared Access Signatures (SAS)
+- Transparent Data Encryption (TDE)
+  - Azure SQL, SQL server, Azure SQL DW
+  - real-time I/O encryption and decryption of data and log files
+  - database encryption key (DEK)
+  - to enable
+    - create master key
+    - obtain cert protected by master key
+    - create a db encryption key and protect it with the cert
+    - set db to use encryption
+  - even backups will require this encryption key
+  - there is a suspend and resume function to support encryption at non-business critical times
+  - replication does not automatically replicate data from a TDE-enabled db in an encrypted form
+  - FILESTREAM is not encrypted
+- Always Encrypted
+  - SQL server, Azure SQL
+  - can make it so that even admins can never see the customer data
+  - column encryption key and column master keys
+  - deterministic encryption or randomized encryption
+    - former for searching, grouping, indexing, and joining
+  - deterministic requires binary2 collations as the column
+  - can only be applied under certain conditions
+    - not to check constraints, masked, xml/json path, distributed queries, partitioning columns, etc
+- Row-level security
+  - SQL, Azure SQL, Azure SQL DW
+  - execution context or group membership to control access to rows in a db
+  - `CREATE SECURITY POLICY` T-SQL statement
+  - RLS supports two types of security predicates
+    - filter predicates
+    - block predicates that explicitly block write operations that violate the predicate
+    - to avoid read/write issues
+    - functionally equivalent to appending a WHERE clause
+    - `ALTER ANY SECURITY POLICY` permission is for highly privileged users only
+      - avoid excessive joins for performance
+      - avoid character conversion in predicate
+    - carefully crafted queries can still be used to leak information
+  - some other features may cause issues with the RLS being able to protect the data
+- Dynamic Data Masking
+  - SQL, Azure SQL, Azure SQL DW
+  - Default, Email, Random, Custom String for masking types
+  - no special permissions required
+    - grant `UNMASK` permission to allow users to retrieve unmasked data
+  - will affect import/export DBs
+  - can search for masked columns with `sys.masked_columns`
+  - cannot be defined for FILESTREAM, encrypted columns, computed column
+  - can still get around with crafty queries

+## Design and Document Data Flows
+- Azure Data Explorer
+  - fast and scalable data exploration service for log and telemetry data
+  - scales to tb of data
+  - high volumes of structured and unstructured data
+  - has ingestion, storage, indexing, querying, and visualization
+  - create a cluster + database, then ingest data, query
+  - read-only queries
+- Select transformation in mapping data flow (Azure DF Mapping)
+  - transformation to rename, drop, or reorder columns
+    - does not affect source row data but filters and maps
+  - can do fixed, rule, or auto mapping
+  - > 50 columns is rule-based
+  - < 50 columns is fixed-based
+  - $$ syntax to reference input name of matched column for rules
+  - can handle duplicate columns or not
+  - schema drift is when columns don't exist in either source or sink
+    - can be dropped or preserved
+- What are mapping data flows?
+  - visually designed data transformations in Azure DF
+  - no coding required
+  - with Debug, Azure will spin up a Databricks cluster for interactive debugging
+  - can execute in parallel, serially (longestw but safest), or in a single data flow (jumbled)
+- Copy data from Azure blob storage to a SQL DB using Copy Data Tool
+  - Azure SQL Server > Security > Firewalls and virtual networks > Allow Azure services and resources to access this server (ON)
+  - follow wizard after creating Azure DF under analytics
+- Copy data from on-premises SQL db to Azure blob storage using Copy Data Tool
+  - Connect via integration runtime tool
+  - dl to machine as agent
+  - connect to Azure DF
+- Copy multiple tables in bulk by using ADF
+  - copying several Azure SQL DBs to Azure Synapse Analytics (SQL DW)
+  - pipelines can chain pipelines
+  - must create corresponding table schemas in Azure SQL DW
+  - must link different Azure services before using them in the pipeline
+  - can include dynamic content `@dataset().DWTableName`

 ## Data Monitoring Strategy
 - Monitoring within SQL DB